 - DEPLOYMENTS.
 War stories are available upon request, preferably over a beer:

 - NOV 2012 – JUL 2013.
 Laghman and Kapisa Provinces, Afghanistan (rural mountain valleys between Kabul and Jalalabad).
-Brigade’s Senior Legal Advisor, 4th Brigade Combat Team, 1st Cavalry Division.
+Operation Enduring Freedom XIII/XIV Senior Legal Advisor, 4th Brigade Combat Team, 1st Cavalry Division.
+Led a deployed legal office consisting of one trial attorney and five support staff.
 Advised combat commanders and their staffs on planned combat missions and reactive kinetic strikes for compliance with the Law of Armed Conflict and international law.
-Advised Afghan Army JAGs on trial advocacy, case preparation, and internal investigations.
+Performed a regular “helicopter circuit” assisting US Soldiers stationed at remote mountain bases with all manner of legal advice including family law matters, buying a house, and creditor issues, to name a few.
+Processed claims from local Afghans for property damaged caused by US combat operations.
+Advised Afghan National Army JAGs on trial advocacy, criminal case preparation, and unit internal investigations.

 - MAR 2004 – MAR 2005.
 Baghdad, Iraq.
 Operation Iraqi Freedom II.
 Officer-in-Charge, Green Zone Interrogation Facility, 3rd Brigade Combat Team, 1st Cavalry Division (Task Force Baghdad).
-In charge of facility responsible for all care and questioning of all non-top secret-level detainees captured by unconventional units assigned to Green Zone as well as all detainees captured by units organic to his brigade.
-Acted as an intelligence analyst, warden, and judge for 878 detainees.
-Lauded as model program by Department of Defense Inspector General and International Red Cross inspectors.
+In charge of facility responsible for care and questioning of all non-top secret-level detainees captured by special forces and unconventional units based in the Green Zone as well as all detainees captured by infantry and armor units assigned to his brigade.
+Acted as intelligence analyst, warden, and judge for 878 detainees.
+His facility was lauded as model program by Department of Defense Inspector General and International Red Cross inspectors.

 - NOV 2001 – MAR 2002: Camp Pennsylvania, Kuwait.
 Senior Tank Platoon Leader, A Company, 3rd Battalion, 8th Calvary Regiment, 1st Cavalry Division.